tchartron/blow/README.md

 ## Syntax Highlighting
 Blow makes use of Zola code highlighting feature.
 It supports setting a different color scheme depending on the user selected theme (Dark / Light)
-In order to use it you should select the color scheme you want to use for light and dark theme and edit your `config.toml` file like this example :
+In order to use it you should select the color scheme you want to use for light and dark themes in the list provided [here](https://www.getzola.org/documentation/getting-started/configuration/#syntax-highlighting) and edit your `config.toml` file like this example :
 ```toml
 highlight_theme = "css"